vhoyer/dotfiles/README.md

   - [x] have an --help parameter
   - [x] have a undo option
   - [x] have the option to choose how much memory to allocate the swap
-  - [ ] have the option to change how much memory is allocated to be swap
 - [x] install redshift
 - [x] make `./home-files/.local/bin/commitizen`
     - [ ] have a way to automatically commit formated